Soliloquies of Augustine

-The Soliloquies of Augustine is a two-book document written in 386–387 AD by the Christian theologian Augustine of Hippo.
+The Soliloquies of Augustine (Soliloquia) is a two-book document written in 386–387 AD by the Christian theologian Augustine of Hippo.

 The book has the form of an "inner dialogue" in which questions are posed, discussions take place and answers are provided, leading to self-knowledge.
 The first book begins with an inner dialogue which seeks to know a soul.
 In the second book it becomes clear that the soul Augustine wants to get to know is his own.

 A translation of the first half of the Soliloquies into Old English is attributed to Alfred the Great, where it is known as the Blostman ('bloom') or Anthology.